Here's what we think!

 4. You are in control.

 When it comes to your own money, you simply can’t avoid the fear and greed that may influence your decisions.
-So, it makes sense to get an outside, objective opinion on your financial plan - but be careful to avoid conflicts of interest, and seek out advisors who answer to just you rather than their firm.
+So, it makes sense to get an outside, objective opinion on your financial plan - seek out advisors who answer to just you rather than their firm.

 5. An investment portfolio can be created by just your “risk tolerance” profile.